QuickBooks Blog

 What types of payments does it accept?

-Apple Pay allows customers to make purchases using their iPhone, iPad, Apple Watch, or Mac.
-It supports payments via linked credit or debit cards and integrates with most major card issuers.
+Customers can make purchases using their iPhone, iPad, Apple Watch, or Mac.
+Payments can go through linked credit or debit cards, and the system integrates with most major card issuers.
 Apple Pay also works with in-app and online purchases, providing a smooth experience for mobile-first customers.

 What does it cost?